 \subsection{Loss Functions}

-We introduce six loss functions to train the proposed method.
-We introduce three novel loss functions for HDR reconstruction - LLM-based, contrastive, and semantic segmentation loss.
-Two are standard loss functions, \ie, adversarial loss~\cite{goodfellow2014generative} and cycle consistency loss~\cite{zhu2017unpaired}.
-Inspired from~\cite{zhu2017unpaired} we also use an identity loss~\cite{taigman2016unsupervised}.
+We use six objectives to train the proposed method, including three novel loss functions for HDR reconstruction, namely, heuristic-based, contrastive, and semantic segmentation loss; and two standard CycleGAN loss functions, namely, adversarial loss~\cite{goodfellow2014generative} and cycle consistency loss~\cite{zhu2017unpaired}.
+Inspired by~\cite{zhu2017unpaired}, we also use an identity loss~\cite{taigman2016unsupervised}.

 The calculations in all loss functions are based on tone-mapped versions of the reconstructed and real HDR images.
-This tone-mapping is performed on the basis of the $\mu$-law~\cite{jinno2011mu} and is done to avoid the high-intensity pixels of HDR images that can distort the loss calculation.
+This tone-mapping is performed on the basis of the $\mu$-law~\cite{jinno2011mu} and to avoid high-intensity pixel values in HDR images that can distort the loss calculation.
 The tone-mapping operator $T$ can be represented as follows:

 where the amount of compression $\mu$ is 5000 following~\cite{khan2019fhdr}.